ardulogic/arduino-home-strip/README.md

 1. **Idle Mode**: Strip is off (black)
 2. **Mouse Active**: Strip fades to red when mouse moves
 3. **Keyboard Active**: Single LED lights up and moves forward with each keystroke
+4. **Audio Active**: LEDs 1-20 display as a level meter, expanding symmetrically from center based on audio level
-4. **Auto-Fade**: After 5 seconds of inactivity, automatically transitions
+5. **Auto-Fade**: After 5 seconds of inactivity, automatically transitions

 ### Communication Protocol